DenisRakhimovXsolla/store-unity-sdk/README.md

 2. Unzip the package.
 3. In the Unity editor, go to **Assets > Import Package > Custom Package** in the main menu and select the SDK.
 4. Follow the [integration guide](https://developers.xsolla.com/sdk/unity/integrate-complete-solution/get-started/) to configure project on Xsolla side.

+### Import package from git repository

+**NOTE:**

+For the package manager to work correctly, [git client](https://git-scm.com/) should be installed.
+For detailed information about the prerequisites for using the package manager, refer to the [Unity documentation](https://docs.unity3d.com/Manual/upm-ui-giturl.html).

+1. Open your Unity project or create a new one.
+2. In the main menu, click **Window > Package Manager**.
+3. Add a package as a dependence:
+ a.
+Click the **+** icon and select  Add package from git URL.
+ b.
+Specify the git repository URL: `https://github.com/xsolla/store-unity-sdk.git?path=Assets/Xsolla`.
+ c.
+Click **Add** and wait for the import to finish.

 ## Usage